May 1, 2020 – COVID dreams

 - The Senate is still trying to dismantle ObamaCare.
 Because they are idiots.

 Businesses are starting to reopen but are disappointed by the lack of customers.
-Fear and lack of money will keep things shut down for awhile, I think.
-Unemployment rate is 14.4%, and 20.5 million people lost their jobs today.
+I think fear and lack of money will keep things shut down for awhile.
+Unemployment rate is 14.4%, and 20.5 million people have lost their jobs.
 Hospitals are now considering bankruptcy since they have had to postpone the elective surgeries that are their biggest profit center.

 There’s a noticeable decline in Facebook posts, and Twitter trends are mostly sports and K-Pop.
 The news remains focused on COVID-19 and I’m not reading as much of it now.
 I’m still musing on early retirement.
-I’m also musing on why I have so much to do outside of work, but so little motivation.
+I’m also musing on why I have so much creative work to do, but so little motivation.

 Tonight, Vicki and I went to the Target rooftop parking garage to watch the rising of the last Super Moon of 2020.
-I’ve never seen this part of Northgate from this rooftop perspective and think someone should have built a restaurant here instead of a parking lot.
+I’ve never seen Northgate from this perspective and think this should be a restaurant instead of a parking lot.
 I’ll try to come back for the next meteor shower as it is a nice, unimpeded view of the night sky.

 May 14, 2020 – Up, down, and sideways